sous-chefs/nginx/README.md

 - `node['nginx']['repo_source']` - when installed from a package this attribute affects which yum repositories, if any, will be added before installing the nginx package.
-The default value of 'epel' will use the `yum::epel` recipe, 'nginx' will use the `nginx::repo` recipe, and setting no value will not add any additional repositories.
+The default value of 'epel' will use the `yum::epel` recipe, 'nginx' will use the `nginx::repo` recipe, 'phusionpassenger' will use the 'nginx::repo-phussionpassenger' recipe and setting no value will not add any additional repositories.

 Rate Limiting